 “I have no interest in pleasing Madame Chambon.”

 Violet considered him.
-She made no secret of it as her eyes roamed the length of him: his long, muscled thighs lightly dusted with the dark hair from which his manhood sprouted; further up, his well delineated chest with its delicate nipples suggesting the first possibility of vulnerability.
+She made no secret of it as her eyes roamed the length of him: his long, muscled thighs lightly dusted with the dark hair from which his manhood sprouted; further up, his well-delineated chest with its delicate nipples suggesting the first possibility of vulnerability.
 His mouth was the second.
 And it really was a lovely mouth, his lips soft though his jaw determined; as determined as his eyes as he stared back at her.

 He indicated the bell that sat on her side table.
-“Surely you need only ring that and a servant will come running to do our bidding?”
+“Surely you need only to ring that and a servant will come running to do our bidding?”

 It was true.
-If Violet was creative enough, her next customer would be given the necessary excuse that would see him offered any of the other exceptional young women for whom Madame Chambon’s establishment was renowned.
+If Violet were creative enough, her next customer would be given the necessary excuse that would see him offered any of the other exceptional young women for whom Madame Chambon’s establishment was renowned.